abdelmoniim/tunisian-labor-law-ai-assistant/README.md

 python app.py
 ```

 This starts a local Gradio chat interface.
-Ask a question in French about the Tunisian Code du Travail (e.g. *"Quelle est la durée de la période d'essai ?"*) and the assistant will answer with the article(s) it used, shown alongside the conversation.
+Ask a question in French about the Tunisian labor low (e.g. *"Quelle est la durée de la période d'essai ?"*) and the assistant will answer with the article(s) it used, shown alongside the conversation.

 ## Example